Office Administration

 3

-1. Create desktop publishing documents such as brochures, flyers, newsletters, and other business documents using Office 365 Publisher application.
-2. Create basic web pages using HTML5 and CSS3 basic programming language.
+1. Create desktop publishing documents using Office 365 Publisher application.
+2. Create basic web pages.
 3. Demonstrate critical thinking and decision-making skills to accomplish work related assignments.
 4. Research reliable resources of information to create capstone project.
 5. Use Office 365 One Drive to collaborate on course assignments.

 OFC 266 : Administrative Office Management

 This course provides a comprehensive introduction to office management principles, critical thinking, and concepts including organizational trends, technology, cultural diversity, and global business ethics.
 Basic principles of management, problem solving, system thinking, and productivity evaluation are explored.
 The Microsoft Excel Certification Exam is offered.
-Prerequisite: OFC 117 with a grade of C or better or permission of the department chair.
 Three lecture hours per week.
-Instructional Support Fee applies.
+Instructional Support Fee may apply.

 Credits